hackerdude/jiratotaskmanagers/README.md

 /Users/David/.rvm/gems/ruby-2.1.5/gems/jira-ruby-0.1.14/lib/jira/request_client.rb:14:in `request': Unauthorized (JIRA::HTTPError)
 ``

 This is a JIRA authentication error.
-We use JIRA basic auth.
+We use JIRA basic auth or API tokens.
 Clear your config and log in correctly.

 Note that if you have never signed in to JIRA using a password (for example, if you use Google Apps login), you need to go to your profile, look at the username and click on "Set Password" to set an initial password.
 Make sure you can log in to JIRA directly.